OthankQ/100-days-of-code/r1-log.md

 Struggled with destructing assignment JS challenge on FCC.
 Followed along building a CSS and HTML signup form.

 ### R1D17
-Started reading "You Don't Know JavaScript" by Kyle Simpson.
-Tried the first exercise and quickly learned that I need to have a firm understanding of the basics if I want to move forward.
+Read the first chapter of "You Don't Know JavaScript" by Kyle Simpson.
+Tried the first exercise from the book and quickly learned that I need to have a firm understanding of the basics if I want to move forward.